mjonas87/scoutui/README.md

 ### Command files
 Command files are currently supported only in YAML format, however JSON will be supported very shortly (by 10/28/2015).

-Each stanza of a Command YAML file starts with *page*.
+Each stanza of a Command YAML file starts with the key *page*

     page:

-The following
+and can have the following *properties*

+    name: <String>
+used to name the snapshot stored in Applitools.
+The string, representing the logical name of this window/validation point will appear in the test result report.

+    url: <Full URL>

+specifies the URL to load right before the snapshot

+    url: <Partial URL>

+specifies the partial URL that should be concatenated to the provided host, before the snapshot

+    skip: <true | false>
+specifies whether or not to skip this stanza  (if skip is omitted, it's default value is true)

 #### Example 1.
 Navigate to a URL then take snapshots after user actions (e.g. mouse events).